scalajeremy/Jekyll-workshop/4_plugins.md

 ## What is jekyll-admin and how to use it

-A Jekyll plugin that provides users with a traditional CMS-style graphical interface to author content and administer Jekyll sites.
+A Jekyll plugin that provides users with a traditional CMS-style graphical interface to author content and administer of Jekyll sites.

-Navigate to [http://localhost:4000/admin](http://localhost:4000/admin) to access the admin panel
+Navigate to [http://localhost:4000/admin](http://localhost:4000/admin) to access the admin panel.

+Note that this is stricly a local admin.
+No need to login!

 ## Next step : [5. config.yml & install a theme](5_theme.md)